 Update (July 2020): Interest rates for Jumpstart has now been reduced to 1% (up to $20K).

 When I was in university 3-4 years back, or maybe even before that during NS, high savings accounts were not as common as today.
-Back then, when treasury yields and banks interest rates were low, we didn’t have much of a choice when it comes to simple savings accounts.
-Most of us would have settled for the default savings accounts which created by our parents when were much younger offering meagre 0.05% of interest annually.
+Back then, when treasury yields and banks’ interest rates were low, we didn’t have much of a choice when it comes to simple savings accounts.
+Most of us would have settled for the default savings accounts created by our parents when we’re much younger offering meager 0.05% of interest annually.

 But what about when you’re still studying?

 The narrative has since changed with Stanchart’s latest offering – the JumpStart account.

 The JumpStart account brings gives young people a chance to jump-start on their finances with:

 - 2% p.a. for the first S$20,000 account balances (0.10% thereafter)